Chronology

 1988

-Begins Reflections series in Southampton, incorporating quotations of both previously depicted and new comic strips, a motif not fully used since the 1960s.
-Comes upon the idea while trying to photograph a Rauschenberg print under glass.
+Begins Reflections series, incorporating quotations of both previously depicted and new comic strips, returning to the use of comic source materials.
+Comes upon the idea while trying to photograph a Rauschenberg print under glass.63Lichtenstein, R. 1996a, p.
+173

-Creates sculptures of heads in patinated bronze on the themes of the archaic and the surreal and those of Constantin Brancusi.
+Creates sculptures of heads in patinated bronze on the themes of the archaic and the surreal and referencing works by Constantin Brancusi.

-Returns to the idea of creating drawings in black and white.
+Returns to the idea of drawings in black and white.

-First German-language monograph devoted to pre-Pop works is written by Ernst A. Busche.
+First German-language monograph, devoted to pre-Pop works, by Ernst A. Busche is published.

 Begins Plus and Minus series based on works by Mondrian.

-Sketches curtain design for André Heller’s staging of Body and Soul (1988), a musical revival of the music, dance and spirituals of the thirties and forties.
+Sketches curtain design for André Heller’s staging of Body and Soul (1988).
 His curtain is used as the backdrop for the tour in the United States and Europe.

-Sketchbook contains first image of a Virtual motif.
+Sketchbook contains first drawing of a Virtual motif.

 Spring 1988